dmaone/CommonSense/README.md

 **TEST SETTINGS BEFORE COMMITTING**.
 If you get thresholds wrong - there will be a red "UNSAFE" light in the status bar and keyboard will refuse to produce output.
 It's supposed to retest settings after you upload.
 If it doesn't - click "Scan", it will try to restart scanning.

 ### Debugging the matrix
+If something is wrong - you can still use matrix monitor using the following trick:
+* open matrix monitor,
+* click "Start!",
+* go to main window,
+* click "Scan".

-If something is wrong - you can still use matrix monitor using the following trick: open matrix monitor, click "Start!", go to main window, click "Scan". **WARNING** exit this mode in the reverse order (or by pulling out the USB plug), otherwise you'll have to reboot.
+**WARNING** exit this mode in the reverse order (or by pulling out the USB plug), otherwise you'll likely have to reboot.

 This is mostly useful for beamsprings - because all keys are down in beamspring by default.
 Model F is much easier - everything is up and you can just press a key to observe the effect.
 So, recommended debugging strategy - pull out the PCB, lay it down over grounded conductive surface, start matrix monitor, put one flipper (or a small coin) over the PCB and observe the changes.
 If several rows/columns change at the same time - you have a short between those, find it.
 If readings are normal but assembled keyboard is unstable - it's likely a ground problem.

 ## Configuring layouts
 Pretty straightforward.
 If thresholds are configured, pressed keys will be highlighted by "yellow highlighter" color and focused on.
 If you have another keyboard - pressing a letter there will change combo box value to that letter, allowing for VERY quick layout generation.